satish-pola/mysql/README.md

 			Example:
 				2022-11-23T16:35:20.393856Z 18332965 [Note] Access denied for user 'db_monitor'@'%' to database 'sys'

+For this task, let's focus on "A legit user tries to access a database on which he/she/app user doesn't have grants".
+As mentioned above, we can capture the unauthorized users in three different logs namely General log, Error log, and Audit logs.

 Option 1 (general log):
 When using the general log, it logs the access violations as shown below.